Would You Give Up Arms For Wings?

 A story inspired by the visionary life and writings of Paulus Berensohn.

-I worked and played to write this book for about six years.
+I worked and played to write this book for eight years.
 And like Paulus himself, the project is a weaving, and filled with layers, and now finished.

 I like to think of my book drafts, and the project itself sort of like a tree, and that this webpage can reflect that and become another form of the word "would."